-Today's fan essay detailing why he became a life-long New York Giants' fan comes from
+Today's fan essay detailing why he became a life-long New York Giants' fan comes from Jeff Goebeler, known on the site as JG131.

 When they announced the building of Giants Stadium my father decided it was time to become a season ticket holder.
 For years, he and his buddies had followed the team from the Yankee stadium to the Yale bowl to Shea stadium and decide this was there opportunity to become season ticket holders.
 Although, they new the odds were against them they also choose different paths to get the tickets.
 The deal was whoever got the tickets would share with the others and the kids.